Hugh Roy and Hugh Roy and Lillie Cranz Cullen Distinguished University Chair.

 HBSB Room 372

-Dr. David J. Francis is a Hugh Roy and Lillie Cranz Cullen Distinguished Professor and a recipient of the University of Houston Teaching Excellence Award and a former member of the National Institute of Health's Behavioral Medicine Study Section.
+Dr. David J. Francis is a Hugh Roy and Lillie Cranz Cullen Distinguished University Chair and a recipient of the University of Houston Teaching Excellence Award and a former member of the National Institute of Health's Behavioral Medicine Study Section.

 He is a Fellow of Division 5 (Measurement, Evaluation, and Statistics) of the American Psychology Association and current member of the Independent Review Panel for the National Assessment of Title I and the Technical Advisory Group of the What Works Clearing House.